The Kyoto College of Graduate Studies for Informatics: International Development of Computer Education program

 The International Development of Computer Education (IDCE) is an effort by KCG's programs to expand computer education in various countries.
 It was commenced in 1988 by Yasuko Hasegawa and her daughter, Yu Hasegawa (a.k.a.
 Yu Hasegawa-Johnson) when three hundred fifty 8-bit personal computers were donated to Thailand’s secondary and upper level schools.
 Other recipients of the program include Ghana, Poland, Kenya, Peru, and Zimbabwe.
 The program aims to enhance basic computer literacy and serves also as a medium for encouraging cultural exchange between Japan and participating countries.

 Academic exchange agreements

 The KCG Group has academic exchange agreements with the Rochester Institute of Technology (RIT) College of Imaging Arts and Sciences and the RIT B.Thomas Golisano College of Computing and Information Sciences.
 It also has exchange arrangements with the Tianjin University of Science Technology (TUST), the Dalian University of Foreign Languages, the Fujian Normal University, the Nanjing University of Technology, the Korea University Graduate School of Information Security, and the Cheju National University as well as the VSB – Technical University of Ostrava.
-On May 15, 2008, the KCG Group and the University of Pardubice signed a memorandum of understanding for an academic exchange agreement by holding ceremonies using video conferencing technology.
+On May 15, 2008, the KCG Group and the University of Pardubice Tribhuvan University Nepal signed a memorandum of understanding for an academic exchange agreement by holding ceremonies using video conferencing technology.

+dot Kyoto

+KCGI has been designated as the primary managing body of the .kyoto generic top-level domain (gTLD) in 2012.
+The .kyoto gTLD itself has been operational since 2015, and open for general registration from the public since 2016.